Quantum scarring enhances non-Markovianity of subsystem dynamics: Weaker non-Markovianity of differently configured subsystems

 In the beginning of Sec.\ref{sec4} in the main text, we mentioned that when the constituent spins in a multi-spin subsystem are adjacent (or separated by an even number of sites), the said subsystem exhibits significantly weaker information backflows and non-Markovianity compared to when they are separated by an odd number of sites.
 Thus, in the main text, we focused on the results with the the latter type of subsystems.
-In Fig.\ref{fig:fig6}, we demonstrate this contrasting behaviour for the simplest case of a two-spin subsystem comprised of adjacent spins (results are quantitatively unchanged when they are separated by an even number of sites).
+In Fig.\ref{fig:fig7}, we demonstrate this contrasting behaviour for the simplest case of a two-spin subsystem comprised of adjacent spins (results are quantitatively unchanged when they are separated by an even number of sites).
 We choose to show this for only the more interesting case of the PXPZ model in the interests of conciseness.

 Similarly, we have seen much weaker non-Markovianity for three- and four-spin subsystems as well when any of their consecutive constituent spins are adjacent or separated by an even number of sites.
-Regrettably, we are unable to provide a satisfactory, even if heuristic, reasoning for this phenomena at this time and hope to explain this in future.
+As mentioned in the main body of this work, these subsystem configurations break the two-site or three-site unit-cell structure of the $\mathbb{Z}_2$ or $\mathbb{Z}_3$ initial states, and the enhanced non-Markovianity may be a direct consequence of this fact.
+Regrettably, we are unable to provide a satisfactory, even if heuristic, explanation for this observation at this time and hope to properly address this in future.